Chief Executive Officer

 Prior to joining JAXPORT, Green served in numerous leadership roles for the City of Jacksonville, including Deputy Chief Administrative Officer, managing several city departments and was instrumental in the development, passage and implementation of the $2 billion Better Jacksonville Plan.

 Executive Vice President/Chief Commercial Officer

-Roy Schleicher has more than 45 years of experience in the maritime industry.
+Roy Schleicher has more than 48 years of experience in the maritime industry.
 He was appointed Executive Vice President for the Jacksonville Port Authority in 2011 after leading the port’s international cargo marketing efforts through more than a decade of volume and revenue growth.
 That progress has continued under his direction, with JAXPORT recording consistent growth in cargo, customers and revenue.
 Along with leading the port’s business development initiatives, Schleicher is also involved in every facet of the port’s operation, terminal expansion and strategic planning.